 Two-Stage Furnaces: What They Are and How They Work

-A heating system with two settings of operating - high and low - is called a two-stage furnace.
-On the low stage, the furnace performs at a reduced capacity as a way to maintain a chosen temperature within your home more efficiently.
-During the high stage, the furnace will operate at full capacity to meet demands for increased warmth or cooling.
-With a two-stage furnace, you can realize improved energy efficiency and steady temperatures throughout your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+On the low stage, the furnace performs at a reduced capacity to help maintain the preferred temperature at your home more efficiently.
+During the high stage, the furnace will instead operate at full capacity to satisfy demands for greater heat.
+With a two-stage furnace, you can enjoy greater energy efficiency and comfortable temperatures throughout your home.

-A two-stage furnace should not run constantly.
-In the low stage of operation, the furnace operates at limited capacity in order to sustain a planned temperature more efficiently within your home.
-When additional warmth or cooling is needed, the heating system will switch to its high stage and operate at full capacity.
-Because of this, two-stage furnaces are capable to help reduce energy costs as it is not operating continuously.
+A two-stage furnace does not stay on indefinitely.
+In the low stage of operation, the furnace performs at limited capacity in order to maintain a desired temperature more efficiently within your home.
+When a greater demand for energy is needed to maintain the set temperature, the heating system switches to its high stage and operates at full capacity.
+For this reason, two-stage furnaces are able to help reduce energy costs without operating constantly.

 Contrasting Two-Stage and Variable-Speed Furnaces

 Two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace works at reduced capacity in order to maintain a desired temperature within your home.
+During the low stage, the furnace performs at reduced capacity to help uphold a desired level of comfort within your home.
 When more warmth or cooling is necessary, the furnace will shift to its high stage and operate at full capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of operation and operate either at full power or not at all.
-Consequently, the furnace will always run in order to maintain a desired temperature within your home.
+One-stage furnaces have a single stage motor and operate either at full power or not at all.
+Consequently, the furnace is always running in order to maintain a desired temperature within your home.

 Two-stage furnaces, on the other hand, have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When additional warmth or cooling is needed, the furnace will shift to its high stage and operate at peak capacity.
+During the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When additional warmth or cooling is needed, the furnace will switch to its high stage and operate at maximum capacity.

-Schedule Your Furnace Installation with Herman Allen Plumbing, Heating & Cooling Today
+Arrange Your Furnace Install Appointment with Herman Allen Plumbing, Heating & Cooling Today

-It takes experience and constant education to stay knowledgeable about furnace technology advancements.
-That’s why our Herman Allen Plumbing, Heating & Cooling specialists are here to help with a no-cost, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget, and then we’ll help you find the best solution.
-Call us at 804-302-6657 to get started today!
+It takes experience and dedication to stay up to date about furnace technology advancements.
+That’s why Herman Allen Plumbing, Heating & Cooling specialists are here to help with a no-obligation, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the ideal solution.
+Contact us at 804-302-6657 to get started today!